Sriharsha171/Advanced-AI-form-filler/README.md

 - **OpenCV**: For image processing.
 - **Pytesseract**: For optical character recognition (OCR).
 - **Pillow (PIL)**: For image manipulation.
-- **Transformers**: For natural language processing (BERT).
 - **NumPy**: For numerical operations.
 - **Scikit-learn**: For machine learning utilities.

-Run the main.py program the output folder will be created automatically if not create the output folder and replace the path of that folder in output path.
+- Run the main.py program the output folder will be created automatically if not create the output folder and replace the path of that folder in output path.
-Run the app.py file to use the webapp
+- Run the app.py file to use the webapp.
-Change your path driectories
+- Change your path driectories.